Home » Cookie Recipes » Cannoli Cookies

 • Always measure flour correctly: stir the flour to loosen it, then spoon it into the measuring cup without packing it down.
 Level the top with a knife for accuracy.
 For the best results, use a kitchen scale to weigh your ingredients.

-• If your ricotta cheese is watery, be sure to drain any excess liquid before using.
+• If your ricotta cheese is very watery, be sure to drain any excess liquid before using.

-• Room temperature butter is essential for these cookies—it helps the butter and sugar blend smoothly and prevents the mixture from separating when you add the egg.
+• Room temperature butter is essential for these Cannoli cookies.
+It helps the butter and sugar blend smoothly and prevents the mixture from separating when you add the egg.

 • The dough should be soft, which is key to the cookies’ tender texture.
 Resist the urge to add extra flour.
 Don’t skip chilling the dough, as this firms it up and improves the final texture.
 Using a cookie scoop can make shaping easier.